 Meanwhile, his brother John broke the record for the highest score in the Irish Leaving Certificate (the last examination to qualify for university).
 In 2009, he went on to study Computer Science two miles away from his brother – at Harvard University.

-In the meantime, Patrick already became bored of Ivy League life and in 2007 went on to start Auctomatic, an auction management system for sellers present on marketplaces such Amazon or eBay, together with his brother John.
+In the meantime, Patrick already became bored of Ivy League life and, in 2007, went on to start Auctomatic, an auction management system for sellers present on marketplaces such Amazon or eBay, together with his brother John.

 A couple of months later, after first joining the 2007 winter batch of Y Combinator, Auctomatic was acquired for $5 million by Live Current Media, where Patrick went on to serve as Head of Product Engineering – at the age of 19.

-His stint did not last particularly long though as two years after his acquisition, he went on to start Stripe together with his brother John (who himself consequently dropped out after his first year at Harvard).
+His stint did not last particularly long though as two years after his acquisition, he went on to start Stripe together with his brother John (who himself dropped out after his first year at Harvard).

 Consequently, the company’s first funding was provided by Paul Graham, the founder of Y Combinator.
 Graham knew Patrick through his involvement with Lisp and Auctomatic.